RyanCwynar/ryancwynar/posts/serve-from-home-like-its-the-90s.md

 ---
 title: Serve From Home Like it's the 90s
 date: 2024-10-24
+description: Fiber makes it practical to server your sites from home
 ---
 So I started working on my home server.